pivotal/docs-tap/install-components.md

 ## <a id='install-scst-scan'></a> Install Supply Chain Security Tools - Scan

-**Prerequisite**: [Supply Chain Security Tools - Store](#install-scst-store) must be installed on the cluster for Scan Results to persist.
+**Prerequisite**: [Supply Chain Security Tools - Store](#install-scst-store) must be installed on the cluster for scan results to persist.
 Supply Chain Security Tools - Scan can be installed without Supply Chain Security Tools - Store already installed.
 In this case, skip creating a values file.
 Once Supply Chain Security Tools - Store is installed, the Supply Chain Security Tools - Scan values file must be updated.

 The installation for Supply Chain Security Tools – Scan involves installing two packages:
 Scan Controller and Grype Scanner.